 - The authenticated app stores the authentication credentials within Appdome’s Secure Storage.

-- When the second fused app tries to reach the protected resource (App server), it attaches the authentication header/cookie to the outgoing request.
+- When the second built app tries to reach the protected resource (App server), it attaches the authentication header/cookie to the outgoing request.
 Since the gateway/identity provider trusts these credentials, the App can reach the protected resource without triggering authentication within the second app.